 Here’s what you’ll need:

-How to take Pieris cuttings?
+How to propagate Pieris by cuttings?

-1. Cut stems 10-15 cm long with 3-5 leaves.
+1. Cut stems 10 to 15 cm long with 3 to 5 leaves.

 How to take cuttings of Japanese Andromeda

 • Place the pots in a bright spot, but out of direct sunlight.
-Maintain constant humidity by covering the pots with a cloche or transparent plastic bag.
+Maintain constant humidity by covering the pots with a cloche or a transparent plastic bag.
 You can also place them in a mini greenhouse.

 Cover your cuttings with a plastic cloche or place them in a mini greenhouse to maintain a humid atmosphere